rubyonracetracks/tutorial-rails-rubymn2/01-02-remove_pages.md

 * Enter the command "test1".
 Now you get bombarded with a cascade of error messages.
 * In the test/integration/static_pages_test.rb file, remove the "home page provides access to the about page" test and the "contact page provides access to the about page" test.
 * Enter the command "test1".
 All tests should now pass.
-* Enter the command "sh test_app.sh".
-All tests should now pass.

 ### Removing the Contact Link From the Header.
 * Edit the file app/views/layouts/_header.html.erb.
 Remove the line containing "contact_path".
 This removes the links to the "Contact" page in the header menu bar.